ultimate-notion/ultimate-notion/README.md

 2. make sure [pre-commit] is installed globally, e.g. with `pipx install pre-commit`,
 3. optionally run `hatch config set dirs.env.virtual .direnv` to let [VS Code] find your virtual environments,

 and then you are already set up to start hacking.
-Use `hatch run cov` or `hatch run no-cov` to run the unitest with or without coverage reports, respectively.
+Use `hatch run test` to run the unit tests or `hatch run vcr-only` to run the offline unit tests using [VCR.py].
+Regenerate the cassettes with `hatch run vcr-rewrite`.
 Check out the environment setup of hatch in [pyproject.toml](pyproject.toml) for many more commands.

 If you are using [VS Code], then it's quite convenient to add a file `.env` in your checkout with: